katiestar99/ansible/docs/docsite/rst/porting_guides/porting_guide_2.9.rst

 Loops
 -----

-Ansible 2.9 handles "unsafe" data more robustly, ensuring that data marked "unsafe" is not templated.
-In previous versions, Ansible recursively marked all data returned by the direct use of ``lookup()`` as "unsafe", but only marked structured data returned by indirect lookups using ``with_X`` style loops as "unsafe" if the returned elements were strings.
-Ansible 2.9 treats these two approaches consistently.
+Assible 2.9 handles "unsafe" data more robustly, ensuring that data marked "unsafe" is not templated.
+In previous versions, Assible recursively marked all data returned by the direct use of ``lookup()`` as "unsafe", but only marked structured data returned by indirect lookups using ``with_X`` style loops as "unsafe" if the returned elements were strings.
+Assible 2.9 treats these two approaches consistently.

-As a result, if you use ``with_dict`` to return keys with templatable values, your templates may no longer work as expected in Ansible 2.9.
+As a result, if you use ``with_dict`` to return keys with templatable values, your templates may no longer work as expected in Assible 2.9.

 To allow the old behavior, switch from using ``with_X`` to using ``loop`` with a filter as described at :ref:`migrating_to_loop`.

 Command Line
 ============

-* The location of the Galaxy token file has changed from ``~/.ansible_galaxy`` to ``~/.ansible/galaxy_token``.
+* The location of the Galaxy token file has changed from ``~/.assible_galaxy`` to ``~/.assible/galaxy_token``.
 You can configure both path and file name with the :ref:`galaxy_token_path` config.

 Deprecated